Esthernjoki/delani-studio/README.md

 Credits TODO: Write credits

-Known bugs mail chimp API is not functional at the moment.
+Known bugs mail chimp API is not functional at the moment

 Contact If you have any question or contributions, please email me at [esthernjoki85@gmail.com]